HCaetano/HCaetano/README.md

 - Junior front-end developer (and also intern, initially) at [Trybe](https://betrybe.com/), an edtech focused on teaching software development in Brazil.
 I worked as the sole front-end developer on an initiative to create a dashboard to show their students their financial data.
 I was involved from the brainstorm until the release.
 The dashboard is now live and available for more than 5000 of Trybe's students who acquired their education financing solution.
 - Front-end developer intern at [Jungle Devs](https://jungledevs.com/) for a client in the real state business 🏠 whose application was used by 4000+ people weekly.

-- :computer: I've also had the opportunity to work with back-end development using the following technologies:
+- I've also had the opportunity to work with back-end development using the following technologies:
     <img src="https://img.icons8.com/color/48/000000/java-coffee-cup-logo.png" alt="java" width="20" height="20"/>,
     <img src="https://javaetmoi.com/wp-content/uploads/2014/04/logo-hibernate.png" alt="hibernate" width="20" height="20"/>,
     <img src="https://bs-uploads.toptal.io/blackfish-uploads/components/skill_page/content/logo_file/logo/195509/regular_82x82_jquery-61c323b5e33214d6c3d442ed276eab68.png" alt="jquery" width="20" height="20"/>,